blancas/eisen/README.md

 * Access to the host data and functions from user code.
 * Running user code from a host program.
-* Parsing and running Eisen code at the Clojure REPL.
+* Functions for parsing and running Eisen code at the Clojure REPL.
 * A simple Eisen REPL.
+* The compiler's parsing and translation functions.
+* Compiler hooks for extending Eisen or writing DSL's.

 ## Setup